Cloud-CV/IDE/README.md

         yes Y | sh caffe_tensorflow_keras_install.sh
         ```

-    * Open your ~/.bashrc file and add this line in the end
+    * Open your ~/.bashrc file and append this line to the end

         ```
         export PYTHONPATH=~/caffe/caffe/python:$PYTHONPATH